yangxin-stu/basic_knowledges/c++/10 standard library containers.md

 2. insertion, lookup, deletion are all based on `keys`
 3. A `map` keeps elements in `sorted` order, based on the `keys`, so that insertion, deletion, and lookup all take logarithmic time.
 4. map stores `pair<key, value>` as elements.
+5. A `node handle` can only be moved and is the owner of the element stored in a node.
+It provides read/write access to both the key and the value.

 ```cpp
 map<string, int> m {